Why prenatal yoga is more than gentle stretching

 1. Cat-Cow (Marjaryasana-Bitilasana)

-2. Seated Side Bend
+2. Seated side bend

-3. Viparita Karani (Legs Up the Wall)
+3. Viparita Karani (Legs on the Wall)

-Lying on your back, legs vertical against the wall.
-Hold for 5–10 minutes.
-Relieves heavy legs and calms the nervous system.Note: This position is safe in the first trimester.
-From the second trimester onward, you should avoid longer lying on your back.
+Lying on your back, legs vertical on the wall.
+Hold for 5-10 minutes.
+Relieves heavy legs and calms the nervous system.
+Note: This position is safe in the first trimester.
+From the second trimester onwards, you should avoid lying on your back for long periods of time.

 What your body needs now

 Your center of gravity shifts forward.
-This means more strain on the lower back, hips, and pelvic floor.
-At the same time, relaxin continues to loosen your joints – Overstretching becomes a real risk, even though everything still feels good.
+This means more stress on the lower back, hips and pelvic floor.
+At the same time, relaxin continues to loosen your joints â Overstretching becomes a real risk, even if everything still feels good.

 3 exercises for the second trimester